 Soaring anywhere between 30 and 100 metres, where a spire is part of the fabric, the church tower is often the tallest structure around.
 This makes it an ideal location for telecommunication devices and broadband transmission equipment, including aerials and phone masts.

-For the church this can be a useful source of income but we recommend churches look at our checklist and read our more detailed guidance for more information.
+For the church this can be a useful source of income but we recommend looking at our checklist and reading our more detailed guidance

-Your church policy (subject to regular review of sums insured and indemnity limits) should provide sufficient levels of cover to protect your interests but we strongly advise you read our full guidance and contact us prior to any installation going ahead for advice on 0345 777 3322.
+(subject to regular review of sums insured and indemnity limits) should provide sufficient levels of cover to protect your interests but we strongly advise you read our full guidance and contact us prior to any installation going ahead for advice on 0345 777 3322